tarantool/tarantool/doc/sphinx/dev_guide/building_from_source.rst

    Finally, use Python :code:`pip` to bring in Python packages that may not be up-to-date in the distro repositories.
+   (On CentOS 7 it will be necessary to install pip first, with :code:`sudo yum install epel-release` followed by :code:`sudo yum install python-pip`.)

    .. code-block:: bash